Why Most Stadium PA Systems Fail At Critical Moments

-Will Your Stadium PA System Work in an Emergency?
+Will Your Stadium PA System Work?

 Worryingly, many won’t.
-Here’s why.

 Your PA system should pass the following tests with ease.